remoteintech/remote-jobs/company-profiles/basecamp.md

 ## How to apply

 Care to join us?
-We don’t always have job openings, but when we do, we'll post them to [WeWorkRemotely](https://weworkremotely.com)
+We don’t always have job openings, but when we do, we'll post them to [WeWorkRemotely](https://weworkremotely.com).
+[Work at Basecamp](https://basecamp.com/about/jobs) page tells more details.